 Why Your Next Trip Should Be to Nashville

-Nashville is home to some of America’s best BBQ, live music, and creativity.
-With 94 people on average moving to the area every day, it’s one of the nation’s up-and-coming millennial hubs with lots to offer to visitors.
+Nashville is home to some of America’s best BBQ, live music, and a true spotlight on creativity.
+With a growing population and plenty to do, it’s one of the nation’s up-and-coming millennial hubs, with lots to offer to visitors.

 It’s Not Just About Country Music

 While Nashville’s reputation lends itself to cowboy hats and songs about trucks, the opposite could not be truer.
 Music legends like Paul McCarthy and Bob Dylan have both recorded songs and albums in the city.
 Rock and roll famed Kings of Leon call Nashville home as well as other artists like The Black Keys and Jack White.